Does Universal Credit Affect Spouse Visa?

 Note that one condition of claiming benefits with ILR is that you must be habitually resident in the UK.
 This means that you’ll be planning on living in the UK for the foreseeable future.

-Can My Spouse or Partner Claim Universal Credit?
+Can My Spouse or Partner Claim Universal Credit if I’m on a Spouse Visa?

 Your UK-based spouse or partner will be able to claim Universal Credit without affecting the eligibility of your Spouse visa application.